Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 If you have already used a Garmin Edge bike computer, 540 and 840 can import your settings to save you some time setting up the data pages and data fields.

 The good news is that Garmin also implemented the possibility of setting up these bike computers via the Garmin Connect smartphone app.
-It’s not as polished as the Wahoo ELEMNT app, but it’s a step in the right direction.
+I find it less polished than the Wahoo ELEMNT app, but it’s a step in the right direction.

 Winner: Edge 840 (Solar)